 Tuition is due by the first lesson of each month.
 Five payment plan options are available for families to choose from.
 Personal checks (preferred method) or cash is accepted only.
+We also now have an option for Google Pay.
 Checks should be made payable to ‘Yee-Ning Soong’ or to ‘Studio Musica Vita.’
 This lesson fee does not include books and materials, which the student/parents are expected to purchase.
 When needed, for no additional charge, extra lessons or rehearsals may be needed to prepare for upcoming student activities.
 Please contact the studio (via phone or e-mail) to confirm current rates.

 Termination of Lessons